Historic Sites of Manitoba: Sturgeon Creek School / Kirkfield Park School (615 School Road, Winnipeg)

 Manitoba School Records Collection (GR9926), Sturgeon Creek / Kirkfield Park School District No. 30 Daily Attendance Registers, Archives of Manitoba.

 Kirkfield Park School History, 1904-1974, St. James Assiniboia School Division, circa 1974.

-We thank the St. James Assiniboia School Division and Mari-Jean Nachtigall for providing additional information used here.
+We thank the St. James Assiniboia School Division, Mari-Jean Nachtigall, and Robert Harbottle for providing additional information used here.

 Page revised: 4 June 2019